-Using SMS shortcodes in your advertising can produce amazing results
+Using SMS shortcodes with your advertising can produce astonishing results

-It’s a great way of allowing your prospects to respond to your marketing campaigns.
+It's a great way of allowing people to respond quickly to your marketing.

 Keywords on our 88440 short code cost just £14.00 + VAT per month.